About Christie Lake Camp:

 I've registered my child for camp - what's next?

-We will contact you to arrange a home visit, where we can learn more about your child and his/her needs.
+We will contact you to arrange a home visit, where we can learn more about your child and their needs.
+You will be contacted by staff to complete a camper intake form to learn a bit more about how we can make the session as comfortable as possible for your child.
 You will also get a Parent Handbook with information about what to pack, drop-off arrangements, etc.

 Are you a former camp staff or camper?
 We love hearing stories about how Christie Lake Kids changes lives!
 We can help connect you with other Alumni or get involved in upcoming programs and events!
 Click here for more information.